-Of course there is no guarantee that just because this person is your best friend that you will be the perfect couple, break ups do happen and this is often the worry for friends who want to take their relationship further.
-You have to make sure that becoming a couple really is what you both want; once this decision is made there is no turning back.
+Of course, there is no guarantee that just because this person is your best friend, you will be the perfect couple, breakups do happen, and this is often the worry for friends who want to take their relationship further.
+You have to make sure that becoming a couple really is what you both want; once this decision is made, there is no turning back.

 If the worst was to happen, would you still be able to be friends with the person?
-It is a difficult question to answer, but if you really do have a strong friendship then the answer to this question should be yes.
-Of course there is always the chance that your relationship will end badly and you simply won’t be able to remain friends anymore.
-You both have to decide if you want the relationship between you to change badly enough that it out weighs that risk.
+It is a difficult question to answer, but if you really do have a strong friendship, then the answer to this question should be yes.

 Dating a close friend is completely different from dating someone that you hardly know.
-In most relationships the first few weeks or months are really spend doing nothing more than getting to know each other.
-When you are dating your best friend you will already know most everything about one another, so you bypass this stage altogether.
+In most relationships, the first few weeks or months are really spent doing nothing more than getting to know each other.
+When you are dating your best friend, you will already know almost everything about one another, so you bypass this stage altogether.

 The trick is when dating your best friend, not to rush into anything.
-Make sure that it is in fact what you both want, and remember that just because you know each other well as friends doesn’t mean that you know each other as partners.
-There are still things that you will have to learn about each other, like any other relationship communication is key.
+Make sure that it is what you both want, and remember that just because you know each other well as friends doesn’t mean that you know each other as partners.
+There are still things that you will have to learn about each other; like in any other relationship, communication is key.